Energy

 - an inverter.

 The battery storage capacity should be able to maintain a charge of at least 50%.
 Rechargeable, deep cycle batteries, which are designed to be discharged to 50% or less without damage, will provide the optimum battery life.
-Batteries require replacement approximately every 7 years.
+A battery bank will usually cost over $10,000.
+Batteries require replacement every 5–12 years, depending on the type and how they are used.

 Charging batteries